20th Anniversary of 9/11

-The essay competition gives today's generation of airport, airline employees and students - along with military personnel through Edge4Vets - an opportunity to tell how lessons they learn from the generation of 9/11 aviation heroes profiled in "Reclaiming the Sky" can help them meet Covid 19 challenges in their lives.
+The essay competition gives today's generation of airport and airline employees, as well as aviation students, an opportunity to tell how lessons they learn from the generation of 9/11 aviation heroes profiled in "Reclaiming the Sky" can help them meet Covid 19 challenges in their lives.

 See news stories about the contest.

 - Airport employees (working at a North American airport)